“. . . the man whom above all others I revere.” (THOR)

 a labor of love provided by The Friends of John Bennett Shaw and

-Jim Hawkins (BSI, 2022 — The Hans Sloane of My Age)
+Jim Hawkins (BSI, 2022 — The Hans Sloane of My Age).

-for 2023 features stories from members of the Shaw family and associates who worked with him in various settings.
+The Baker Street Journal Christmas Annual for 2023 features stories from members of the Shaw family and associates who worked with him in various settings.

 The essayists include